SUSE/rmt/README.md

 Docker container.
 Thus, you will be able to code as usual and the Docker container will behave as if you were working entirely locally.

+#### Published container images
+Deploying RMT via containers is possible, however should not be used in production use-cases.
+Be aware that container images published on GitHub are master (nightly) builds of RMT.
+These are not official releases and are not ready for production.

+Tagged releases of the RMT container image can be found on the [openSUSE Registry](https://registry.opensuse.org/).

 ## API documentation

 RMT partially implements the [SUSE Customer Center API](https://scc.suse.com/connect/v4/documentation).
 You can read the details of each endpoint to find out whether they are supported by RMT.